 Fees in Pennsylvania

-It will cost you approximately $40 - $75 to get married in Pennsylvania.
-Cash only.
+It will cost you approximately $40 to $75 to get married in Pennsylvania and fees must be paid in cash.
 Please verify with the County Register the cost of a marriage license in the county where you want to get married.
 Additional surcharges have been added to the basic cost of a marriage license.

 Proxy Marriages in Pennsylvania